 The initial contact by Farmers Insurance agents made it clear that the insured and Farmers accepted liability.
-Both the claims adjuster and subsequently described the process in a reasonable way.
+Both the claims adjuster and subsequently Example described the process in a reasonable way.
 The claims adjuster actions that followed were dramatically different.
 When the events were explained to the Insurance Commissioner Office, the response was: "Sounds like the claims adjuster made a "lowball" estimate."
-If is instructions represented the proper procedure, she was undercut by the claims adjuster.
+If the claims adjuster.